Join for FREE

 [edit] Identification

-• Blue back, crown, nape, and tail
+- Blue back, nape, and tail

-• Wings blue with a white wingbar
+- Wings deep greyish blue, with or without a white wingbar

-• Yellow underparts with dark line down the abdomen.
+- Yellow underparts with dark line down the abdomen

 [edit] Regional variation